0xgh057r3c0n/HelioCORS/README.md

 ## About
-Corscan is a tool designed to inspect and assess Cross-Origin Resource Sharing (CORS) headers for potential vulnerabilities.
+HelioCORS is a tool designed to inspect and assess Cross-Origin Resource Sharing (CORS) headers for potential vulnerabilities.
 It supports single URL checks and batch processing from files.
 ## Disclaimer
  This tool is for ethical hacking, legal, and educational use only.
 Any illegal use is strictly prohibited.